numtide/system-manager/documentation/docs/getting-started.md

 Note:

-This line is required:
+This line is required in the above example:

 ```
 wantedBy = [ "system-manager.target" ];
 ```

-You must have the wantedBy list to include `system-manager.target` if you want your service to run automatically.

-[Is the above worded correctly?]
+(There are other options for wantedBy; we discuss it in full in our Reference Guide under [Specifying WantedBy Setting](./reference-guide.md#specifying-the-wantedby-setting))

 Activate it using the same nix command as earlier: